 17 kilometres in about six hours at up to 2,081 metres above sea level.
 One thing’s for sure: Even if this long-distance hike is called “Spaziergang” (“walk”), it’s definitely not a walk in the park.
 Endurance, sturdy footwear and a certain level of surefootedness are required.
 If these prerequisites are fulfilled, the Trail is a great option for an extensive family hike as well.

 The hike starts on the Schmittenhöhe and continues south-west towards the Kettingtörl.
 Follow the trail to Pinzgauer Hut, across the Kettingkopf to Kesselscharte.
 Passing the Maurerkogel in the north and Hochsonnbergalm in the south, the trail continues to the Rohrertörl and further west to Klammscharte.
 If you keep walking across the Klinglertörl and the Seetörl and along the Hacklberger lakes, you’ll eventually reach the end of the Pinzgauer Spaziergang at the Schattberg in Saalbach.

-Keep in mind: There are no open huts or mountain restaurants along the route!
+Keep in mind: Open huts and restaurants along the way can only be reached via slight deviation from the Pinzgauer Spaziergang trail!
 Bring sufficient supplies – ideally two complete meals, additional snacks and several litres of water.

 How to get to the Schmittenhöhe

 From 9:00 am on, the trassXpress cable car takes you up to the start of the long-distance hike.
 You may park directly at the valley station.
 After the hike, the Schattberg X-press in Saalbach takes you back down to the valley.
 From there, you can take the bus back to Zell am See.

 Six hours of walking time is too much for you?
 You’d prefer to stay on the Schmittenhöhe during your hike?
 No problem!
 Find out more about this and other hiking routes in Zell am See with our interactive map.